 Katie thrives on controlled chaos and being a part of something greater then herself.
 And finding outlets to explore her significant creativity.
 It has been exciting to watch her tackle various projects over the years – but especially her work creating The Studio by Feast it Forward.

-Taking a significant next step in the evolution of Feast it Forward, Katie and partners purchased an existing building and lot in downtown Napa across from the Oxbow Public Market.
+Taking a significant next step in the evolution of Feast it Forward, Katie and partners purchased an existing building and lot in downtown Napa across from Oxbow Public Market.
 This home was in terrible shape (one of its previous uses was as a drug lab).
 Over the course of two years the home was lifted – moved to another part of the property, a new foundation was poured and eventually the home was returned to its existing site.
 However due to its poor condition, most of the original house was completely gutted and visitors to the site today would not even recognize what was the original structure.

 The Studio by Feast it Forward (or simply called The Studio) opened in June 2018.
-This two story building houses an “experiential showroom”, as founder Katie Hamilton Shaffer calls it – with a focus on wine, food and music.
-There are more then 30 tasting rooms open to the public by walk-in in downtown Napa – all of which we have personally visited and written about.
+This two story building houses an “experiential showroom”, as Katie calls it – with a focus on wine, food and music.
+There are more than 40 tasting rooms open to the public by walk-in in downtown Napa – all of which we have personally visited and written about.
 Each is different in their own way but at the same time, most are similar to each other.
 This one is not similar to any of them – it is not a typical tasting room.
 That much should be evident immediately from the outside – a red piano decorated with graffiti greets visitors and is available for any visitor with the necessary skills to play.

 When one enters the space one’s attention is quickly drawn in a number of directions.
 A good place to begin a visit is in front of the interactive screen powered by Microsoft Surface Hub located next to the entrance.
 Guests can scroll through the entire studio zooming in on specific products to identify pricing and more information.
-The entire space features products from sponsors (all of which are for sale – “everything but the building and the lift”, according to Katie!).
-Katie calls this the sandbox for brands to play in – a complementary cast of supporting brands to reach, engage and interact with potential customers.
+The entire space features products from sponsors, all of which are for sale – “everything but the building and the lift”, according to Katie!
+She calls this the sandbox for brands to play in – a complementary cast of supporting brands to reach, engage and interact with potential customers.
 And 5% of the total sales support the Feast it Forward Foundation and its Products with a Purpose – with proceeds donated to various charitable organizations supporting women, children, animals, health and international related causes.

 In addition, a number of the showroom’s sponsors (at last count 30+) have prominent placement including guitars from Gibson Brands, Inc. and furniture from Crosley.
 A chocolate tasting is also offered, oddly enough sponsored by Sherman Williams and a vinyl station is available for playing a variety of old records.